 University of St Andrews: Reviews, Rankings And More

 Established in 1413, the University of St Andrews is over 600 years old and is considered one of Scotland’s ancient universities.
 St Andrews has won many accolades in recent years for its performance in key areas of research, student satisfaction, and league table rankings.
 The Scottish university achieved the rare distinction of being named “University of the Year” on two occasions by The Times and Sunday Times’ Good University Guide.
-Recently, it achieved the number one rank among all UK universities, beating out Oxford and Cambridge in 2023 league tables for the first time in the history of The Times and Sunday Times Good University Guide.
+Recently, it achieved the number one rank among all UK universities, beating out Oxford and Cambridge in the Guardian University Guide 2023 and The Times and Sunday Times Good University Guide 2022.

 Summary of University